 We hosted our first virtual Learning Disabilities Collaborative event in June 2020.
-You can watch a recording of the event here.
 Topics covered include COVID-19, recognising and responding to physical deterioration, annual health checks, and looking ahead to this year’s flu vaccination programme.

 Our second virtual Learning Disabilities Collaborative event was held in July 2020.
-A recording of this is available here.
 The event focused on the fast approaching 2020/2021 flu vaccination programme, COVID-19, annual health checks and recognising and responding to physical deterioration.

-Our third virtual collaborative event will focus on improving uptake and quality of Annual Health Checks for people with a learning disability on 28 Sept.
-Explore the Learn, Live, Lead improvement methodology and hear from expert speakers.
+Our third virtual collaborative in September 2020 focused on improving uptake and quality of Annual Health Checks for people with a learning disability.
+We also explored the Learn, Live, Lead improvement methodology and heard from expert speakers.